.cr avr To load this cross overlay .fa family To select the family

 If you fail to specify the device family an AVR Family not set.
 Assuming XMega family warning message will be given when the first instruction is decoded by the assembler.
 This warning message informs you that the XMega family is assumed per default.

-This directive sets the maximum address value for the code segment.
+This directive sets the maximum word address value for the code segment.

 When properly set the SB-Assembler will warn the programmer when the program runs out of memory.